mochoy/personal-site/src/assets/blog/how_to_land_an_ee_internship/part2-pre-application/part2.md

 - At the end: opening the floor, stay even if you dont have questions!
   - Listen in on other ppl
   - Learn more
+  - QUestions will pop up, get used to netwokring
 # What's Next

 This is a multi-part post, here are the other parts: